 The Second Constitutional Period

 In June 1908, Tsar Nicholas met King Edward VII in the Baltic town of Reval (current-day Tallinn).
 Facing the German threat, Russia and Britain were getting closer to each other and trying to solve their mutual problems, one of which was related to Macedonia.
 They decided to increase their influence on this strategic territory.
-When the news of the Reval meeting arrived in Salonica, together with rumors that Russia and Britain had agreed on the partition of the Ottoman Empire, the CUP decided that it was time for action.
-This decision was also influenced by the fact that the CUP had realized that the Sultan’s agents were just about to discover their underground activities and therefore they had to act without losing time.
+When the news of the Reval meeting arrived in Salonica, together with rumours that Russia and Britain had agreed on the partition of the Ottoman Empire, the CUP decided that it was time for action.
+This decision was also influenced by the fact that the CUP had realised that the Sultan’s agents were just about to discover their underground activities and therefore they had to act without losing time.

 Finally, in July 1908 the trigger was pulled.
-A group of Unionist officers led by Resneli Niyazi Bey and Enver Bey organized their troops, took to the mountains, and demanded the restoration of the constitutional rule.
+A group of Unionist officers led by Resneli Niyazi Bey and Enver Bey organised their troops, took to the mountains, and demanded the restoration of the constitutional rule.
 It was an outright rebellion and Sultan Abdülhamid first tried to suppress it, only to see that the officers and troops were refusing to fight their comrades.
 To make the situation worse for the Sultan, the inspector he sent to the region, Şemsi Pasha, was murdered by a CUP assassin on July 7.
 There was no way out for the Sultan but to accept the CUP’s demands.
 On the night of July 23, 1908, the constitution - known as the Kanun-u Esasi- was restored, thirty years after Abdülhamid had annulled it.